![]() |

 Apparitions continue to appear.
-Kirk sees one pleasant apparation - his old flame, Ruth (Shirley Bonne) - and one unpleasant one - the old Starfleet Academy bully, Finnegan (Bruce Mars).
+Kirk sees one pleasant one in the form of his old flame, Ruth (Shirley Bonne) - followed by the unpleasant one of his old Starfleet Academy bully, Finnegan (Bruce Mars).
 Sulu finds himself menaced by both a Samurai warrior and a tiger.
-And a couple of other crew members come under attack by World War II-era fighter planes on strafing runs.
-As the apparitions become ever more dangerous, Kirk comes to realize that this peaceful planet may mean the deaths of them all!
+Meanwhile, a couple of other crew members come under attack by World War II-era fighter planes on strafing runs.

 CHARACTERS